 Mental Illness: As per the Mental Health (Forensic Provisions) Act 1990, a defence of mental illness can be raised if it can have proved that the accused was mentally ill at the time of the offence.
 In these circumstances, the Court may order behavioural programs or detainment at treatment facilities as opposed to imprisonment in gaol.

 Battered Person Syndrome: Also known as battered women syndrome, although it is not gender specific in the Court room, battered person syndrome is commonly seen in individuals who have experience ongoing abusive relationships and chronic domestic violence.
 Typically, this abuse negatively impacts the individual’s thoughts and behaviour in which they seriously fear leaving the abusive relationship.
 As a result, this person may commit criminal offences that they usually would have not participated in, should they had not suffered the traumatic experience.
 While such circumstances may easily then coincide with self-defence, majority of the time the crime has not been committed under direct of threat, thus self-defence does not hold as strong justification of actions.

 Due to the serious nature of the crime, individuals charged with manslaughter will have the matter dealt with at Supreme Court.

 At Benjamin Leonardo – The Defenders, we have extensive experience in representing clients at Local, District and Supreme Courts.
 Regardless of where you matter is dealt with, you can be confident that our criminal defence lawyers are highly committed, dedicated and proficient to handle your case.

-If you or someone you know is facing charges of manslaughter, call our expert team now for a FREE first confidential consultation.
+If you or someone you know is facing charges of manslaughter, call our expert team now for a confidential consultation.